nathanielslong/rails-shipping/README.md

 If you have a boat, list your boat and accept jobs at your origin port.

 Site online at shiptoshore.herokuapp.com.
+Testing user info:

+Email: test@user.com
+Password: testuser

 Made with Ruby on Rails, Bootstrap, Jquery, Sass, and other assorted smaller quantities.